jcorbino/mole/JOSS/paper.md

 # Acknowledgements

-We acknowledge contributions from Dr. Miguel Dumett, Dr. Angel Boada, and Jared Brzenski, whose dedicated efforts and insightful discussions significantly enhanced the development of the software tool.
+We acknowledge contributions from Dr. Angel Boada, and Jared Brzenski, whose dedicated efforts and insightful discussions significantly enhanced the development of the software tool.

 # References